qria/codechain-sdk-js/API.md

 # Usage example
 Make sure that your CodeChain RPC server is listening.
 In the examples, we assume it is localhost:8080

-## Send 10000 CCC using PaymentTransaction
+## Send 10000 CCC From One Party To Another
 This example involves sending CCC from one party to another.
 First, make sure to import the correct sdk and use the proper server port.
 ```javascript